mlw157/scout/README.md

 ## Next Features

-More ecosystems supported (python, npm, php,...) <br/>
+- Support for more ecosystems (Python, npm, PHP, etc...)
-Transitive Dependencies validation (dependencies of dependencies) <br/>
+- Validation of transitive dependencies (dependencies of dependencies)
-SBOM Analyzer <br/>
+- SBOM (Software Bill of Materials) analyzer
-Reachability analysis
+- Reachability analysis